nikhilraj44/amfoss-tasks/Introspection/README.md

 # Introspection

  ## Why must we choose you?
   I love coding.
-As a begineer I believe that I had good approch to problem solving and also I am very supportive in team work.
+As a begineer I believe that I had good approch to problem solving and also very supportive in team work.
 I found this opportunity to be more encouraging and looking forward to gain knowledge through new experience and learning.

  ## What is your plan for the next 6 months?